 Hartshorne CE Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the member of staff who is trained as a "Designated Safeguard Lead or DSL" in school in compliance with the "sharing of information" guidance.

 The DSL at school is Mrs Sarah Layhe-Humphreys (Headteacher)

 The deputy DSL at school is Mrs Mindham (Assistant Headteacher) and Mrs Clough (School Business Officer)

 Cause for Concern

-Our Safeguarding and Child Protection policy can be found on the school website or a hard copy is available from school; please contact the school office (a small fee is required to cover photocopying costs).
+Our Safeguarding and Child Protection policy can be found on the school website or a hard copy is available from school; please contact the school office.

 Also available on this site is parental and pupil guidance with regards to safer internet use; please make use of the links on the Keeping Children Safe page.

 There may be times when your child, you and your family require some advice and support.
 At Hartshorne CE Primary School we will do everything we can to support you.

 Our staff are on the playground every morning and afternoon if you need a chat.
 They are available to meet and greet children who need extra support, from the school gate.